felixmatt/-shyft-gis/README.md

 - open the `layer_settings.py` file using the editor provided in the Qgis python console
 - run the script in the python console

-If the script runs succesfully, a `cell_data.nc` is created.
+If the script runs succesfully, a `cell_data.nc` is created in `$HOME/shyft-gis`.

-In order to setup other regions, the Qgis project in combination with the `layer_settings.py` gives an idea on which maps are required to run the scripts.
+In order to setup other regions, the Qgis project in combination with the [layer_settings.py](https://github.com/felixmatt/shyft-gis/blob/master/layer_settings.py) gives an idea on which maps are required to run the scripts.